 Scott feels far better so he decides to go to play tennis with Oliver and informs Rachel.
 She prescribes an additional medicine to take during the game, depending on Scott’s heart rate.
 When the game is on, Scott’s heart rate is too high, so he receives an alert to take one pill from ‘packet Blue’.

-Scott confirms the reception of the message and then, DontForgetYourMed establishes a downlink communication with the ambient IoT tag and switches on a small LED embedded within the same tag.
+Scott confirms the reception of the message and then, DontForgetYourMed requests the 5G system to establish a downlink communication with the ambient IoT tag and switches on a small LED embedded within the same tag.

 He starts to feel bad but as the medicine packet is in his backpack, Oliver helps him to retrieve it.
 He looks for Scott’s backpack to see one medicine blue packet lit: ‘packet Blue’.
 He gets the packet to Scott and helps him to get his medicine.